GUEST BLOG Makenzie Way, 2L at the University of Pennsylvania Law School

-In a previous article, Law School Attire Un-Coded I broke down dress codes ranging from casual to black tie.
+In a previous article, Happy hours to formal balls: Decoding law school attire, I broke down dress codes ranging from casual to black tie.
 For the purposes of today’s article, I’ll skip straight to the more formal end of the dress code range.

 The most casual of the formal events, and likely the most commonly encountered as well.
 Unbeknownst to many, dress codes are broken down into two categories, (1) cocktail, and (2) cocktail formal.

 - Men: should opt for a full suit in a neutral color.
 Dress shoes are must and of course, the belt should match the shoe color.
 Cuff links and ties are optional.

 - Women: Knee length to mid-calf length dresses in neutral colors or calm patterns are always safe options, though suits are of course permissible.
 Heels, flats, or loafers are appropriate footwear, while a clutch and complimentary jewelry are optional but recommended.

 - Men: full suits are again a must, though you should feel free to expand beyond neutral colored suits into patterns and textiles.
 Dress shoes and statement loafers are common, as are flashy ties, cufflinks, and other accessory pieces.

 - Women: knee-length dresses can be traded in for more fashion-forward midi to maxi dresses (think short bridesmaid dress, fashion-forward pantsuits or jumpers).
 Again clutches are appropriate, as are heels or statement loafers.
 Jewelry is generally worn, and makeup and hair can be more done up.